Financial Analyst

 11 / 44

-11. Which of the following is a key characteristic of a mutual bank?
+11. Which of the following is an example of a liability for a bank?

 12 / 44